Gluing foam with foam bonding adhesives

 Hot melt adhesive for foam bonding

-Description: Hot melt adhesive is the new comer in foam bonding.
+Description: Hot melt adhesive is the new comer among foam bonding adhesives.
 These 100% solid adhesives are applied using heat and they cure when the heat dissipates.
 Hot melts are especially popular in the bonding foam in mattresses.

-Advantages: The 100% solid hot melt adhesives bond foam to various substrates without involving any solvents.
-The hot melt also enables efficient application methods, cures fast and saves time and money.
+Advantages: The 100% solid hot melt adhesives bond foam to various substrates without involving any solvents: they are also an excellent adhesive for foam to foam bonding.
+The hot melt adhesive for foam also enables efficient application methods, cures fast and saves time and money.

-Disadvantages: One disadvantage associated with hot melt products is that, while being flexible, they may making cracking sounds when being bent or otherwise moved.
+Disadvantages: One disadvantage associated with hot melt products is that, while being a very flexible glue for foam, they may make cracking noises when being bent or otherwise moved.
 Technologies have been developed to eliminate the problem especially for the markets, where this matters: mattresses and furniture.

-Depending on whether the adhesive is applied to insulating foam, upholstery foam or other foams, there are a number of characteristics that make the adhesives suitable.
+Depending on whether the foam glue is applied to insulating foam, upholstery foam or other foams, there are a number of characteristics that make the adhesives suitable.
 These include:

 Example: adhesives for upholstery in furniture making.